 Blizzard fires an icicle that travels along the course and freezes any racer it hits.
-The higher the level, the more icicles will appear and longer a target is frozen for.
+The higher the level, the longer a target is frozen for.

 Doom summons a Reaper to haunt and harass the racer one position ahead of you.
 If you’re in first place yourself, the Reaper will haunt second place instead.